Question from Andreas: Hello, Rick. I hope you can help me.

-The problem is I’m used to using a 17″ CRT monitor with large icons (I know, I’m WAY behind the times) and at 72 years of age my eyes aren’t what they once were.
+The problem is I’m used to using an older monitor that had large icons (I know, I’m WAY behind the times) and at 72 years of age my eyes aren’t what they once were.

 1 – Right-click on an empty section of the Desktop.

-Now your Desktop icons and shortcuts should be easier to see and distinguish from one another.
-If you need to tweak your display further, you’ll also find a number of settings in the Control Panel that can help make Windows and the programs that run on it easier to see and use.
+By the way, if you need to tweak your display even further, you’ll also find a number of settings in the “Accessibility” setting that can help make Windows and the programs that run on it easier to see and use.